 Recent research confirms that lifting fluency and automaticity makes a big difference

-Maths Invaders Online by EdAlive has a proven track record of lifting fluency and automaticity across diverse student groups.
-Recent research showed average recall speed improvement of 1.1 seconds or 26% for a range of question topics, and concurrent with an impressive 12-month improvement in maths age.
+Maths Invaders from EdAlive has a proven track record of lifting fluency and automaticity across diverse student groups.
+Research shows an average recall speed improvement of 1.1 seconds or 26% for a range of question topics, concurrent with an impressive 12-month improvement in maths age.
 The flexible workload associated with these gains was far from onerous – the equivalent of 10 half-hour sessions, which could easily be completed in one school term even in addition to normal maths lessons.

 It can all too easily happen that students who struggle with maths reach the early conclusion that “I’m just not good at maths” which can slide to an ingrained attitude affecting their whole approach to school and learning.
 By contrast, there is widespread anecdotal evidence that confidence in maths will often spread to other subjects, transforming school from a chore to an adventure and unlocking the joy of learning.

 The game-changing technology behind the full range of EdAlive’s websites